 Energize Phoenix: Energy Efficiency Policy Briefs and Resources

 Energize Phoenix, a previous grant partnership involving the City of Phoenix, Arizona Public Service (APS) and ASU’s Global Insitute of Sustainability published the following Energy Efficiency Idea Guide to provide policymakers and stakeholders a quick-read of forty-six ideas for potential policies, programs and initiatives that can increase the adoption of energy efficiency in the built environment in Arizona.
-View the full briefs for these ideas.
+Read the report here.

 The Solarize Guidebook: A Community Guide to Collective Purchasing of Residential PV Systems

 This guidebook is intended to be a roadmap for project planners and solar advocates who want to create their own successful Solarize campaigns.
 It describes the key elements of the Solarize Portland campaigns and variations from projects across the country, along with lessons learned and planning templates.
 The guidebook is funded by the DOE SunShot Initiative, a collaborative national initiative to make solar energy cost competitive with other forms of energy by the end of the decade.
 View the guidebook.

 SolSmart is a national recognition and a no-cost technical assistance program for local governments designed to drive greater solar deployment and help make it possible for even more American homes and businesses to access affordable and renewable solar energy to meet their electricity needs.
 The SolSmart designation program, coupled with robust and agile technical assistance, will spur communities across the country to earn recognition for achievements that distinguish them from their peers as they become more solar-friendly, and in doing so, ignite local solar markets while establishing consistency in solar practices across the country.
 SolSmart supports the goals of the SunShot Initiative to make it faster, cheaper, and easier to go solar.
 View more information.